Amedar-Asterisk/U-Statistics-python/README.md

 To express the structure of the kernel function $h(x_1, x_2, \dots, x_7) = h_1(x_1, x_2) \cdot h_2(x_2, x_3) \cdots h_{6}(x_{6}, x_7)$, we assign a unique index to each distinct variable $x_1, x_2, \dots, x_7$.
 For each factor $h_k(x_{k}, x_{k+1})$, we collect the indices of the variables it depends on into a pair.
 The sequence of pairs is then ordered according to the order of the factors in the product.

-We can using the following notation to represent this structure:
+We can use the following notation to represent this structure:

 **Einstein Summation Notation:**
 ```python